ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 # Custom Instrument RSeries Sequence Example

-This example demonstrates how to use the **Custom Instrument** feature of the Semiconductor Test Library to interact with an R Series card through the STL.
+This example demonstrates how to use the **Custom Instrument** feature of the Semiconductor Test Library to interact with an R Series device through the STL.

 R-Series devices are FPGA-based instruments whose functionality is defined by custom LabVIEW FPGA code deployed via a compiled FPGA bitfile.
 Since they are not natively supported in TSM, these devices must be specified as a Custom Instrument in the PinMap file and accessed through the STL Custom Instrument interface.